 Fully autonomous weapons systems have not yet been deployed and used.
 But several States Parties to the CCW, including China, Israel, Russia, the United Kingdom and the United States, may be developing capacities that would enable greater combat autonomy for machines.
-Action is therefore needed to promote a common understanding of what should be considered acceptable when it comes to using armed force by means of AWS, how such activities should be internationally regulated, and where the line should be drawn against unacceptable AWS, which should be subject to a pre-emptive ban.
+Action is therefore needed to promote a common understanding of what should be considered acceptable when it comes to using armed force by means of AWS, how such activities should be internationally regulated, and where the line should be drawn against unacceptable AWS.